BYOD (Bring Your Own Device) Policy

 As always, we stress a balanced approach of technology use for teenagers.
 These devices provide student access to a seemingly unlimited amount of academic information and creative tools, greatly enhancing the classroom experience.
 We also recognize the importance of “screen down” time for face-to-face discussion and interaction.
 At home, we recommend that technology should not interfere with essential sleep.
 A good strategy is to have devices plugged in outside of the bedroom during sleep time.
 This allows both the student and device to be well charged for the school day!

-Acer Chromebook Spin 11 ($365 on Amazon-price subject to change) This computer is our top pick for most York students because of its quality, ease of use, durability, battery life, and price.
+York recommends the Acer Chromebook Spin 11 ($329 on Amazon--price subject to change).
+This computer is our top pick for most York students because of its quality, ease of use, durability, battery life, and price.
 The touchscreen can be easily converted into tablet mode.
 The frame is sturdy with quality hardware.
-This device is not recommended for digital art students or students who want to pursue deep-level computer programming; however, computers are available on campus for those classes.
+There are many other good Chromebooks available as well.
+We have had very good luck with Acer Chromebooks.
+Almost all of our loaner Chromebook 11s have lasted over five years of hard use and can be purchased for $200.

 Windows There are many options on the market for Windows users, but we have found that Windows machines require more maintenance than Chromebooks or Macs, and York is unable to provide tech support for these machines.
 Windows machines made by Microsoft (such as the Surface) are generally easier to maintain and do not come overloaded with unnecessary 3rd party software.
 One can easily find an affordable Windows computer, but we advise against it.
 Chromebooks are the best inexpensive computers for York students.